-We encourage translations of the documentation into other languages.
+We encourage translations of the documentation into other languages and thank you in advance for your contribution.
 If you would like to assist in translating the docs, please start by reading the general documentation project information , and subscribing to the documentation project mailing list.
 The documentation project participants are usually very willing to help you with any questions or technical difficulties that may arise during your work.

-To get started translating a particular document, you'll need to do the following.
+To get started translating whole or part(s) of the doc and keep it up to date, you'll need to do the following.

 Join the docs mailing list by sending a message to firstname.lastname@example.org.

-Then, make a copy of that file with the two-letter file extension
+Make a copy of that file with the two-letter file extension representing your

-representing your language.
-For example, for a Spanish translation, you'd
+language.
+For example, for a Spanish translation, you'd copy

 Send your results - either complete files, or the output of

-the docs mailing list, and someone can commit it to the repository.
+docs mailing list, in order someone can commit it to the repository.
+Eventually,

 Please note the following documents.
 They give you further information which may be helpful.